lapnd/httdes.github.io/tee-hw.md

 	$ git clone -b dev-thuc https://github.com/ckdur/tee-hardware.git
 	$ cd tee-hardware/
 	update with firesim:		$ . update.sh
 	update without firesim:		$ . update_nosim.sh

 **To build:**

-	check PATH:	$ echo ${PATH}		#check that the toolchain is on the PATH or not if not, then:	$ export PATH=/opt/gcc9/riscv64gc/bin/:${PATH}	#export the toolchain to PATH
+	check PATH:		$ echo ${PATH}					#check the toolchain is on the PATH or not if not, then:		$ export PATH=/opt/gcc9/riscv64gc/bin/:${PATH}	#export the toolchain to PATH

 	for VC707:
 	$ cd fpga/vc707